 Suggest Resources: Encourage them to explore tools, books, or professionals that support their healing—but remember, they must do the work themselves.

 Maintain Healthy Boundaries: Compassion doesn’t mean taking on their pain.
-Support with love, but know where your limits are.
+Support with compassion, but do not abandon yourself trying to save someone who is committed to misunderstanding you.

 A Gentle Guide for Your Own Energy